Locations

 On 7 September, Charles was taken to another Catholic House, Moseley Old Hall, by the Penderel brothers.
 He was handed over at Pendeford Mill.

 The mill site is in Pendeford Mill Nature Reserve, off Pendeford Hall Lane.
 To access, where the Way leaves Lawn Road, carry on for 200 yards and turn left.
-Allow one hour for the diversion
+The Mill remains are at the far end of the reserve, there is a plan of the site on view which should help.
+Allow one hour for the diversion.

 Spent the nights of 7 and 8 September at the Hall.
 Left for Bentley Hall on 9 September.